Abu Ghraib (Botero series): Botero's response

-Upon publishing his artwork, Botero was thought by many to be condemning the United States Military for the mistreatment of the Iraqi prisoners done by some of the US guards in Iraq.
-Botero plainly stated that his intent was simply to refute dehumanization and was in no way speaking out against the United States of America.
-Following Botero's adamance for the meaning of his expressive artwork, he has continued to state that the Abu Ghraib series was not meant to be anti-american, rather a support to the Geneva Convention - which stands for humanitarian law and protection.
+Upon publishing his artworks, Botero was thought by many to be condemning the United States Military for the mistreatment of the Iraqi prisoners.
+Botero plainly stated that his intent was simply to refute dehumanization and in no way was criticizing the United States.
+Botero always insisted that the Abu Ghraib series was not meant to be anti-american, rather a support to the Geneva Convention - which stands for humanitarian law.

 "Anti-American it's not.
 Anti-brutality, anti-inhumanity, yes."
 Botero then continued to explain his stance on the matter, "I follow politics very closely.
 I read several newspapers every day.
 And I have a great admiration for this country.
 I'm sure the vast majority of people here don't approve of this.
 And the American press is the one that told the world this is going on.
-You have freedom of the press that makes such a thing possible" Fernando Botero took responsibility to continue spreading the world news through his aesthetic lens of artwork.
+You have freedom of the press that makes such a thing possible".
 "Art is important," said Botero, "because when people start to forget, art reminds them what happened."

-As an artist and Colombian citizen, Botero believed in the significant importance of his published paintings of Abu Ghraib was in bearing witness of the political events taking place.
-In 2006 after his completed Series had been released, Botero informed, “I am not making [politically] committed art—art that aspires to change things.”
+Botero believed that the significant importance of his paintings of Abu Ghraib was in bearing witness of the political events taking place.
+In 2006 after his completed series had been released, Botero stated, “I am not making [politically] committed art — art that aspires to change things.”
 He continued, “I do not believe in that because I know very well that art does not change anything.”